futurewei-cloud/chogori-platform/docs/design/K23SI_TXN.md

 # Other ideas
 - It may be helpful to allow applications to execute operations in batches so that we can group operations to the same node into single message
-- Allow WI to be placed at any point in the history as long as they don't conflict with the read cache.
 - Consider using separate WAL for intents.
 Potentially cheaper to GC since we can just maintain a watermarm and drop the tail past the watermark once WIs are finalized.
 May cause write amplification though
 - provide atomic higher-level operations (sinfonia style):
     - swap